JuliaLang/julia/doc/src/manual/code-loading.md

 ### Package directories

 Package directories provide a simpler environment, but less powerful or controlled.
-The set of root packages available is defined simply as the set of files in the directory that "look like" packages.
-A package `X` is determined to exist if it finds one of the following files:
+The set of root packages available is determined by the set of subdirectories that "look like" packages.
+A package `X` is determined to exist if one of the following files exists in the package directory:
-  - A file `X.jl`
+  - `X.jl`
-  - A file `X/src/X.jl`
+  - `X/src/X.jl`
-  - A file `X.jl/src/X.jl`
+  - `X.jl/src/X.jl`
+Additionally, which dependencies a package in a package directory is able to import depends on whether the package contains a project file:
+* If it does not have a project file, it can import any root package—the same packages that can be loaded at the top level from `Main` and in the REPL.
-Additionally, which packages it is able to import as dependencies depends on whether that package contains a project file.
-If it does not, it can import any root package.
-Otherwise (if it does contain a `Package.toml` file), it can only import those packages which are identified in its `[deps]` sections (given by uuid and name).
+* If it does have a project file, it can only import those packages which are identified in the `[deps]` section of the project file.

+This dependency loading is part of the `graph` map for package directories, explained elsewhere.

 **The roots map** is determined by enumerating the contents of the package directory to generate a list of all packages that exist.
 Additionally, a UUID will be assigned to each entry as follows: For a given package found inside the folder `X`...